 The purpose of this course is to advance pre-service and in-service teachers beyond simple computer literacy and basic understanding of Computer-Based Instructional Technologies.
 It will focus on more advanced educational use of multimedia and Internet based technologies.
 The student will explore technologies and learning tools that foster a more learner centered constructivist environment within their specific teaching area.
 Critical issues arising from the integration of these technologies such as development of interactive environments and new modes of communication and subsequent effects on the definition of learning will also be investigated.

 This course focuses on the development of instruction by using the Instructional Systems Design (ISD) approach based on the ADDIE Model.
 Students will develop the necessary pedagogical skills that will facilitate the analysis, design, development, implementation, and evaluation of instructional needs to synthesize appropriate teaching and learning curriculum.

-This course further exposes students to the pedagogies, processes, tools, and techniques that facilitate proficiency in developing instructional strategies and materials.
-This includes case study analysis and in-depth discussion of the literature to foster theoretical application and evaluation of instructional design products.
+This course introduces students to the Macro Instructional Design Approach and further exposes them to the pedagogies, processes, tools, and techniques of curriculum design and performance improvement.
+It includes instructional design and development (ID) case study analysis and in-depth discussion of the relevant literature to foster theoretical application and evaluation of instructional design and program development products.
 Prerequisite: EDU 6613